seanhussey/weekly_builder/README.markdown

 Install
 =======

-script/plugin install git://github.com/dmix/weekly_builder.git
+./script/plugin install git://github.com/dmix/weekly_builder.git

-Then copy images/stylesheets to public folder
+Then check the output if all images and stylsheets have been copied successfully.

 How to Use WeeklyBuilder
 =======